LIDC runs an internship for postgraduate students and recent graduates of master's courses. It is currently open to:

 LYNSEY ROBINSON (JANUARY 2017)

-Lynsey is currently finishing her Masters in Education, Gender and International Development at UCL's Institute of Education: “The internship at LIDC has been great, and the team are really warm and welcoming.
+Lynsey recently finished her Masters in Education, Gender and International Development at UCL's Institute of Education: “The internship at LIDC has been great, and the team are really warm and welcoming.

 I got some great insight into the work of LIDC and the importance of interdisciplinary research.